rahulcs6104/UnifyMed/README.md

 things you need for this application to work

 * A .env file with api key for Gemini AI.
 (All OCR and Language processing is done by the Gemini API.)
+"GEMINI_API_KEY"
+* a json file with creditials for VISION API "GOOGLE_APPLICATION_CREDENTIALS_JSON"